Local Bounty – Making the Most of Farmers Markets

 - Post your local Farmers Market schedule on your calendar so you won't miss an opportunity!

 - Prepare your kitchen for your bounty before you head to the market.
 Clean out the refrigerator and stock up on ingredients to complement your produce, such as quality organic spices and seasonings, dips and dressings.
 Simply Organic dip and dressing mixes are convenient and won't take up much cupboard space.
 They can do double duty as seasonings, too!
-Creamy Dill Dip is perfect for broccoli and cauliflower florets, but you can also use it to make Baked Dill Potatoes, for example.
-Read more about thinking outside the salad bowl with Double-Duty Dressings.
-For salads, you'll want to stock a basic Italian Dressing, Classic Caesar Dressing, and Ranch Dressing, of course.
+Creamy Dill Dip is perfect for broccoli and cauliflower florets, but you can also use it to make baked dill potatoes, for example.
+For salads, you'll want to stock a basic Italian Dressing, Classic Caesar Dressing and Ranch Dressing, of course.
 But be sure to try the Garlic Vinaigrette, too.

 - Shop without a grocery list.
 Instead, let yourself be enticed by what's available.
 Otherwise you might miss the chance to try that slender orange heirloom pepper or that irresistibly beautiful blue/black, shiny eggplant.
 Okay, bring a list if you must — but be sure to base it on what's in season and be flexible.
 This is one place where impulse purchases are allowed; it would be a shame to pass on those luscious limas because you've scheduled peas for your side dish tomorrow!